|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 When a layer of pyramidal neurons is not acting coherently, we still expect its excitory current will not be zero, so our baseline EEG signal will consist of fluctuations in the baseline excitory current.
 What we observe in EEG is a baseline signal of order 30 μV, which suggests that the fluctuations in excitory current during periods of little activity are of order 2% of the maximum excitory current during fully-coherent excitation.

-So far as we are concerned, any oscillation contained in EEG will be suppressed by the time-constant of the post-synaptic excitation process.
+Any oscillation contained in EEG will be suppressed by the time-constant of the post-synaptic excitation process.
 This time constant is of order 10 ms. Even if a network of neurons were oscillating at 500 Hz, this oscillation would not appear in the EEG signal.
-The highest frequency oscillation we can expect in EEG will be of order 100 Hz, perhaps as high as 200 Hz.
-Reports of High Frequency Oscillations at 500 Hz are, we claim, no more than artifacts of band-pass filtering, or they represent the detection of individual activation currents by a high-impedance electrode near to the membranes of a dozen neurons.
-We can see no mechanism by which an EEG oscillation of 500 Hz could take place, neither in a group of neurons acting coherently, nor in a single neuron acting alone.
+The highest frequency oscillation we can expect in EEG will be of order 100 Hz.
+Our automated event detection can find high frequency oscillations easily.
+In thousands of hours of EEG we have examined by eye and hundreds of thousands we have been through with automated detection, we have never seen an oscillation higher than 120 Hz.
+So far as we can tell, there exists no mechanism by which an EEG oscillation higher than 200 Hz could take place, neither in a group of neurons acting coherently, nor in a single neuron acting alone.
+Reports of high frequency oscillations (HFOs) at 500 Hz are, we claim, artifacts of band-pass filtering, or individual activation currents detected by a high-impedance electrode, or they are added to the EEG by distortion in the recording system.

-It is of course possible that our investigation has overlooked one or more sources of the EEG signal.
-If other sources do exist, we can expect to observe signals in our EEG recordings that are inconsistent with the sources that we have identified.
-If and when that happens, our hope is that the nature of these inconsistent recordings will provide us with a clue to their origins.
+If our investigation has overlooked one or more sources of the EEG signal, we can expect to observe signals in our EEG recordings that are inconsistent with the sources that we have identified.
 Until then, however, we will trust in the accuracy of our analysis.